The Nintendo DSi was launched in late 2008 in Japan, but if you lived outside of Japan, you had to wait until early 2009.

 So does the customised DSi make this game easier to play?

-Well, although I’ve only so far played through a short amount of the game, I had an extremely fun time playing through the start of the game, and so much that I can’t wait to get back to playing through the rest of it.
+Well, although I’ve only played through a short amount of the game at the time of writing, I had an extremely fun time playing through the start of the game, and so much that I can’t wait to get back to playing through the rest of it.

 Game 3: WarioWare Touched